xthecapx/xthecapx-kings-of-sprayers/src/pages/index.md

   service:
     title: SERVICE
     description: Knowledgeable and friendly Customer Service Technicians available to answer product questions Custom-built sprayers available Commitment to customer satisfaction
+dealers:
+  title: OUR DEALERS
+  images:
+    - alt: Logo One
+      image: /img/sprayers-depot-logo.png
+    - alt: Logo Two
+      image: /img/gemplers-logo.png
+    - alt: Logo Three
+      image: /img/am-leonard-logo.png
+services:
+  - title: HELP CENTER
+    description: Find answers to your technical questions, or ask a question and our technical team will provide you with answers.
+    button: Go to Help center
+  - title: WARANTY
+    description: King Sprayers warrants its products from any manufacturer defects.
+Buy with confidence.
+    button: Go to Help waranty policy
+  - title: HELP CENTER
+    description: Kings Sprayers are sold exclusively through a network of authorized dealers.
+    button: Become a dealer
 ---